 The territories have the highest average salaries in Canada.
 However, while it is important to know what your salary would be in each area, it is more important to look at income after taxes as they vary between provinces and territories.

 Minimum wages are different in each territory and province.
-At the moment, Yukon has the highest hourly minimum at $16.77.
+Currently Nunavut has the highest and Alberta the lowest rate.